ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-05-01-time-series-zoo.md

 [^henderson]: The Henderson moving average or filter.

-Census Method I was followed by Census Method II and eleven more experimental versions (X1, X2, ..., X11) until Census Method II-X11 [Shiskin et al. (1967)](#shiskin1967) was probably good enough to be used widely.
+Census Method I was followed by Census Method II and eleven more experimental versions (X1, X2, ..., X11) until Census Method II-X11 [(Shiskin et al., 1967)](#shiskin1967) was probably good enough to be used widely.
 But X11 did have a major weakness.
 X11 produced poor seasonally adjusted data at the end of the time series which made it hard to assess and forecast the direction of short-term trends.
 At Statistics Canada [Dagum (1978)](#dagum1978) developed X11-ARIMA to combat this weakness by using an appropriate ARIMA model to forecast a bit beyond the end of the time series and backcast a bit before the start, thereby allowing us to use symmetric weighted moving averages over the entire time series.
 Later [Findley et al. (1998)](#findley1998) developed X12-ARIMA in which the ARIMA model includes regression variables (so it's now called regARIMA) to capture deterministic components such as trading day effects (certain months have more trading days which can affect economic time series), moving holiday effects, and outliers.
 Once the deterministic components have been taken out, the time series is confusingly said to be <i>linearized</i>.

 X13-ARIMA-SEATS extends X12-ARIMA by using SEATS (Seasonal Extraction in ARIMA Time Series) after the deterministic components have been taken out.
 SEATS takes the linearized time series and assumes that each component can be modeled as an ARIMA process.
 It does this by using the canonical decomposition which maximizes the variance of the irregular component while ensuring that the other components are uncorrelated.
 Once SEATS has identified an ARIMA model for each component, it uses the Wiener-Kolmogorov filter to actually estimate the components.
 The WK filter is designed to give the minimum mean square error (MMSE) estimates of the components.
 In other words, it tries to make the estimated components as close as possible to the "true" unobserved components.
 So X13-ARIMA pre-adjusts the time series then SEATS takes the linearized time series and does the decomposition.
 Another similar method is TRAMO-SEATS.[^tramo-seats]